Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: Reformulation to Distributed Problem

-By doing this, provided that $\omega_k$ is known to the LEO satellite, it is feasible to maximize the common stream spectral efficiency at the LEO satellite without sharing CSIT.
-Similar to $\epsilon_k$ and $\hat \epsilon$, $\omega_k$ is a constant; thereby it is relative effortless to deliver $\omega_k$ to the LEO satellite.
+By doing this, provided that $\omega_k$ is known to the satellite, it is feasible to maximize the common stream spectral efficiency at the satellite without sharing CSIT.
+Similar to $\epsilon_k$ and $\hat \epsilon$, $\omega_k$ is a constant, thus it is effortless to deliver $\omega_k$ to the satellite.